 I didn’t see any Orcas, but it was earlier in the season so that wasn’t surprising.

-Surprisingly, there were quite a few birds.
+What was a bit shocking was the number of birds we saw.
 The birds follow the ship and draft off of it.
 Albatross, cormorants, and egrets tend to follow the ship where it goes.